rogersanctus/csrf_plus/README.md

 Anyway, we provide a helper function to get the tokens ready to be send in the response connection and stored in the configured store.
 This function is `CsrfPlus.put_token/2`.
 You will still need to generate, at least, the token and its signed version.
+And to generate the token and its signed version you can use `CsrfPlus.Token.generate/0` that will give you back a new token tuple at every call, or you can use the `CsrfPlus.get_token_tuple/1` that uses the `conn` struct to try to reuse the token in the connection session or generate a new one when it's not possible.
+The use of the later function is prefferable when using
+_heex pages/components_.

 When using CORS, remmember to add the `x-csrf-token` header to the allowed and exposed headers.
 Also enable/allow the session credentials.